jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 Finding the next note is like a game.

 It’s like making an educated guess.
-We can use any information we already know to inform our guess, but often it’s best not to think at all and just let our fingers choose.
+We can use anything we already know to inform our guess, but often it’s best not to think at all and just let our fingers choose.
 Then
 pause,